-Betty Blue Boy delivers a candy colored poke
+Betty Blue Boy blows candy canings,

-in the outcast cowboy burning constantly at stake
+the outcast cowboy burning constantly at stake

 But what mouth?

-When dealing with the giallo genre in the scope of female fairy tale icongraphy it's important to stress that the collective as well as personal unconscious does not recognize the border between life and death, between the alive and dead version of you, the ego/soul/body/consciousness.
+When dealing with the giallo genre in the scope of female fairy tale iconography it's important to stress that the collective as well as personal unconscious does not recognize the border between life and death, between the alive and dead version of you, the ego/soul/body/consciousness.
 Your dreams are the same whether or not you die outside of them - death in your bed doesn't wake you from the nightmare.
 The razor in the hand of the man chasing you is never just a phallus, penetration anxiety or even fear of death.
 It's a fear of dissolving, a loss of self, the split - you are afraid to turn around and face the demon chasing you in your nightmare for a very good reason - once you turn around and face it the demon will merge with the 'you' who stopped running, both will cease to exist and a new life will begin.
 Only through fear of change, or merging, of opening the self's border, does one hold onto the virginity of a tangible unchanging self.
 All else is transition.
 All of Amer is this transition - it is a coming attractions highlight reel of infinite length, the narrative arc of the 90 minute film split three ways, and from there three more.